Player1os/node-js-knex-utility/README.md

 Follow these instructions to update the new library:
 1. Make sure you are in the library's master branch `git checkout master`.
-2. Rebase the library's master branch to the base repository's master `git pull --rebase base/master`.
+2. Rebase the library's master branch to the base repository's master `git pull --rebase base master`.

 ## Developement